-If you are 60 years of age or older as of December 31, 2011, (born before 1951) and received surviving spouse social security benefits during 2011, you may qualify to claim the property tax credit.
+If you are 60 years of age or older as of December 31, 2012, and received surviving spouse social security benefits during 2012, you may qualify to claim the property tax credit.
 Form SSA-1099 must be submitted with filing.